cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 the URL <http://exmaple.com/LL>, the URL
 <http://example.com/LL/dal_corpri_arad.trig#Flaithbertach> exists and
-is declared to be an RDF class <http://xmlns.com/foaf/0.1/Person>", which is far more combersome way of stating the facts.
+is declared to be an RDF class <http://xmlns.com/foaf/0.1/Person>", which is far more cumbersome way of stating the facts.
 They are, in effect, a nameless person.
 This is why the reader will see names explicitly attached to a URL.
-One of the additional benefits of this is that different forms of a name can be recorded without needing to coin a new URL for each.
+One of the additional benefits of this is that different forms of a name can be recorded without needing to coin a new URL for each and is explicitly attached to a URL via a separate triple.

-Moreover, an individual's URL also be read.
+Moreover, an individual's URL can also be read.
 First, the `http://example.com` can be ignored as it is just a way for accounting for a base URL that is needed for the system as a whole to work.
-The second element `LL` denotes the MS that holds the information described, which is in addition to the quad URL which also denoates MS.  A URL is just a string with a certain format to a Linked Data system and thus the fourth element of a quad is added to allow the system to manipulate things at the level of a MS. Then, the second
+The second element `LL` denotes the MS that holds the information described, which is in addition to the quad URL which also denotes a MS.  A URL is just a string with a certain format to a Linked Data system and thus the fourth element of a quad is added to allow the system to manipulate things at the level of a MS. Then, the second